 We take a break in the Christmas festivities to enjoy a nice Christmas morning breakfast.
 Prepare something the night before like a French toast bake or egg casserole that can be headed and warmed in the morning.
-We always have bacon!
+One of our top Christmas traditions to do with kids: We always have bacon!

 Don’t feel like you have to prepare the traditional Christmas dinner unless you want to.
 We enjoy eating tamales.
 Some families adopt the storyline from The Christmas Story and serve Chinese food for their special dinner!

 Check out this article for additional tips on cultivating and creating special family holiday traditions including fall, winter and New Years activities.